Rene is all about old-school, antique stuff and history that you can touch and feel.

 Sometimes the highlight dots are removed from a halftone plate photographically, chemically, or by routing, to produce highlight, or dropout, halftones.
 Halftones may also be silhouetted by removing background dots, or vignetted to produce an image that appears to fade gradually around the edges.

-Portions of the halftone plate may be removed and replaced with type or a line cut.
+Portions of the halftone plate may be removed and replaced with a type- or line-cut.
 Also, portions of the screened negative can be removed and replaced with line negatives.
 Plates made with line and halftone negatives are known as combination plates.

 In addition to conventional, rectangularly scribed screens, there are screens scribed with only parallel lines, concentric circles, or other patterns, some creating effects of mezzotints or crayon drawings.